 I have a popping rib syndrome, meaning my rib head would occasionally “pop” out its joint, at first, I didn’t know what pain I was experiencing, I thought I was having a heart attack!

 The pain was excruciating, I was scared, I was in pain and at the same time, I was shaking!
 I couldn’t move, and I couldn’t breathe, every attempt I made to inhale was accompanied by so much pain, I thought I was going to die.

 During that same instant, I felt something on my chest, the lower part of my rib cartilage, (the 10th rib) a little bulge, my rib was protruding right under my skin, that’s when I bravely used my thumb (I think) and push the rib right back inside!
 Oh and luckily for me, this episode lasted for only a minute or two, the most painful minutes of my life at that moment!

-That was when I started researching about rib dislocation, subluxation, fracture, and other rib injuries, and rib related syndromes!
+That was when I started researching rib dislocation, subluxation, fracture, and other rib injuries, and rib-related syndromes!

 Frequently asked questions about rib dislocation, rib pains, symptoms and treatments